fossilsim/FossilSimShiny/README.md

 ## FossilSimShiny

-R package for exploration phylogenetic tree, taxonomy and fossil data simulationwith a user friendly shiny app.
+R package for explorating phylogenetic tree, taxonomy and fossil data simulations using a simple shiny interface.

 The latest version can be installed in R using the package devtools: